About the Writers Groups

 Stannington Library Writers’ Group meets the first Saturday of each month from 1:00pm – 3:00pm.

-Ecclesfield Library Writers’ Group meets the last Wednesday of each month from 6:00pm – 8:00pm.
+Ecclesfield Library Writers’ Group meets the first Wednesday of each month from 6:00pm – 8:00pm.

 Both groups are open and informal.
 We welcome writers of all genres and abilities.
 New members are always welcome.